 2.2.1 The approval of the County Council will be required for those stages of the LDP's preparatory process where consideration is to be given to representations received during formal consultation exercises, such as the deposit and strategic options stages.
+It is however noted that in response to the impacts arising from Covid-19 this Revised DA makes provision for the undertaking of Focused Changes.
+These changes will be subject to full public consultation, however the responses received will be forwarded directly to the Inspector for consideration at the examination and not reported back to Council for deliberation.
 In addition, Executive Board and/or County Council approval will normally be sought for those parts of the Plan's preparatory process where it will be available as part of a formal public consultation exercise.

-&lt;sup>9 The Town and Country Planning (Local Development Plan)(Wales) Regulations (Edition 2)(August 2015)
+9 The Town and Country Planning (Local Development Plan)(Wales) Regulations (Edition 2)(August 2015)